jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ![](images/2019-08%20Circle%20Language%20Spec%20Revamp%20Notes.008.png)

 But if you would accidentally bend the half triangle at the end the wrong way, it would look like a protected access modifier.
-Well… maybe that is not definitive proof that there's an issue, but it's an indication of something might be confusing.
+Well... maybe that is not definitive proof that there's an issue, but it's an indication of something might be confusing.

 - [ ] ~ A jagged line type for the Name aspect I would like.
 - [ ] ~ Maybe choices for shapes with different line types could become less iffy.
 (See Basic Diagram Elements.)